Roger Boas

-John Roger Boas (August 21, 1921 – February 10, 2017) was a San Francisco businessman and politician, long prominent in the Democratic Party in northern California.
+John Roger Boas (August 21, 1921 – February 10, 2017) was a San Francisco businessman and politician in the Democratic Party in northern California.

 Biography

 Boas was born August 21, 1921, in San Francisco.
-He is the son of Benjamin Boas, a finance company executive of German descent, and Laurie Kline Boas.
+He was the son of Benjamin Boas, a finance company executive of German descent, and Laurie Kline Boas.
 He went to a few public schools in San Francisco, including Grant Grammar School and Galileo High School, and graduated from Stanford University.
 Boas joined the army and served in Europe during World War II, where he was awarded the Bronze Star Medal for "meritorious service" in connection with military operations against an armed enemy of the United States, on August 8–9, 1944, near Caudan, France.
 He also received the Silver Star for "gallantry in action" and five battle stars.
-He was a member of the 94th Field Artillery Battalion, 4th Armoured Division and served as the battalion adjutant.
+He was a member of the 94th Field Artillery Battalion, 4th Armored Division and served as the battalion adjutant.

 In 1950, he went to work at his father's Pontiac dealership, Boas Motor and took over as owner in 1965.

 In 1958, together with the future Mayor and US Senator Dianne Feinstein and Ron Pelosi, Boas was a key figure in the 1958 campaign that elected Clair Engle to the US Senate.

 Four years later, Boas was himself elected to the San Francisco Board of Supervisors, on which he served until 1973.
 An avowed liberal, he was quoted in 1968 (when he also chaired the California Democratic Party) as discouraging the influx of "Summer of Love" young people into the city:

 My advice to kids around the country is not to come here.
 There must be hippie havens other than San Francisco.

 In 1963, Boas began the weekly TV program, World Press, a round table discussion examining news from the US and abroad, with a panel of seventeen experts.
 World Press was the first national network program originating in San Francisco and was broadcast on 185 stations.